grapeot/EOSVRConverter/README.md

 * If you use All-I format (instead of RAW formats), it's possible to skip the previous step and directly begin from the mp4 files right from the body.
 In this case, use the `EOSVRConverter.py` to do color grading, auto adjustment, and equirectangular transform to png files.
 It also extracts audio for future use.
 Otherwise, one can also use `EOSVRConverter.py` for equirectangular transform purpose only, similarly in a parallel, efficient, and set-and-go manner.
 * Use `VideoCombiner.py` to optionally launch Topaz Sharpen AI to boost the clarity.
 And then the python script combines the frames and the audio into a MP4 file which can be played on VR goggles.

+`EOSVRConverter_Red.py` provides support on RED V-Raptor VV.
+Check the code for more details.

 `enableJpgs.py` is provided for legacy use only.

 ## Technical Details